- 3/4 cup packed light brown sugar

-Divide the pie dough in 2, one portion slightly larger then the other.
+Divide the pie dough in 2, with one portion slightly larger then the other.
 Roll out the larger portion on a lightly floured surface to about 11 inches in diameter.
 Transfer to an 8-inch cast iron skillet or Dutch oven, fitting the dough up the sides, leaving a slight overhang.
 Roll out the remaining dough into a large rectangle and cut into 1-inch thick strips.

 Pour the peach mixture into the bottom dough.
 Working one strip at a time, create a lattice top crust by laying the strips across the top in 1 direction, then turn and lay across in the other, interweaving the strips, if desired.
 Roll up the overhanging bottom crust over the edges and pinch to seal.
 Crimp together around the pan.
 Brush the top with the cream and lightly sprinkle with the sugar.

 Remove from the oven and transfer to a wire rack to cool completely before serving.

-Slice and serve with ice cream on top.
+Serve the cobbler with scoops of ice cream on top.